ruimgf/ldssa-hackathon-1/README.md

 ## Objectives
 The objective of this hackathon is to predict if it will rain tomorrow.

-However, what you should really think about is to apply the Data Science tools you learned in the last two days of the Lisbon Data Science Starters Academy.
-It is encouraged to get to a great classifier performance, but the data science workflow will be heavily evaluated.
-Each team will present their findings at the end of the challenge in a short pitch.
 ## Data Dictionary
 - AmountRain: The amount of rainfall recorded for the day in mm;
 - StrongWindDir: The direction of the strongest wind gust in the 24 hours to midnight;